flacito/chef-artifactory/README.md

 Usage
 ------------

-Just include `appserv-tomcat` in the cookbook for your app that needs the Java Web Service environment created:
+Just include `appserv-tomcat` in the cookbook for your app that needs a Tomcat environment created:

 ```ruby
 include_recipe "appserv-tomcat"